Is agreement from all heirs necessary to sell property In North Carolina

 Do all heirs need to consent before selling property In North Carolina

-When it comes to real estate and other things that were left to them, mediation is the only way for heirs to work out their differences.
-Mediation is a process that helps people who are fighting to talk to each other and reach a settlement by bringing in a neutral third party, like a lawyer.
-In North Carolina, mediation is often used to settle arguments and fights that happen at estate sales.
+Mediation is the only way for heirs to work out their differences regarding real estate and other things left to them.
+It is a process that helps people who are fighting to talk to each other and reach a settlement by bringing in a neutral third party, like a lawyer.
+In North Carolina, mediation is often used to settle arguments and fights at estate sales.

 Mediation is not as hostile as going to court, so heirs can say what they don’t like and try to find solutions that work for everyone.
 It encourages people to be honest with each other, which helps family relationships stay strong and settles arguments about who gets what in an inheritance.